-Many companies, non-profits, state governments and charities provide free prescription drug discount cards.
-While the terms and conditions vary based on the issuer, in general they will provide savings up to 70% on all sorts of medications.
-They are free to use, can be used at tens of thousands of national and local pharmacies, and prescription drug discount cards generally have no income or insurance limits in place.
+Locate the companies, non-profits, state governments and charities that provide free prescription drug discount cards or apps for a smartphone or tablet.
+While the terms and conditions vary based on the issuer, in general a Rx discount card will provide savings up to 70% on all sorts of medications.
+They are free to use, can be used at tens of thousands of national and local pharmacies.
+The prescription drug discount cards and apps listed below generally have no income or insurance limits in place.

-Where to get a free prescription medication savings card from?
+Where to get a free prescription medication discount card or app from?

 There are probably dozens on the market right now.
 Some states offer them.
 There are also free prescription discount cards from charities as well as pharmaceutical companies.
-Some of the leading, legitimate cards on the market out there are as follows.
+Some of the leading, legitimate cards or apps for Android or iOS on the market out there are as follows.
 Most can be used at stores including CVS, Walgreens, Target, and well as local mom and pop pharmacies or neighborhood stores.
 Just bring it to the pharmacy where you shop.

-The United Way and other charities, including Mental Health America as well as American Heart Association, partner with Familywize.
-This prescription discount card is available to download, for free, from their website.
+The United Way and other charities, including Mental Health America as well as American Heart Association, partner with Familywize Rx.
+This prescription discount card is available to download, for free, from their website and they also have an iOS and Androd smartphone app.
 There is also a toll free number to dial and this company has been operating since 2005.
 A big advantage to this card is the savings on generic drugs may be higher than some competitors.
 Combine the card savings, with the generally lower cost of generics, and patients can save maybe as much as 90% on their costs.
 Find details on the free FamilyWize prescription drug discount card.

-Free prescription medicine discount cards as well as coupons are available at GoodRx.
+Free prescription drug apps as well as discount cards or even coupons are available at GoodRx.
 So, they provide families, whether they have health insurance or not, two different ways to save.
 Some people find it easier to use a coupon; others prefer a discount card, so you have options.
 In some cases, the free coupons on GoodRx can be combined with the card as well.
 Or patients can pay a small monthly fee (a few bucks per month) to save even more money.
 Continue with GoodRx.

 Free discounts are offered as well from the Together Rx Access Card.
 This company partners with all the major drug companies, including Pfizer, Merck, GlaxoSmithKline, and others.
 In fact, Novartis and Pfizer also sponsor the card, so the pharmaceutical companies are even closer partners.
 Of course, like all the other companies, they too are accepted at tens of thousands of pharmacies.
 The free prescription medication discount card plan provides savings up to 50%.
 More on Together RX Access.